 - Is there a larger loop for use on bulls with larger than normal scrotums?
 The regular 10″ Callicrate Loop will work on any size bull.
 If you still prefer a larger loop, ask your supplier for the Callicrate Prolapse Loop (14″).

 - Does the bander work on prolapses?
 If a uterine prolapse cannot be repaired normally, it can be removed by using a Callicrate Prolapse Loop.
 Call Rachel at 1-800-858-5974 or 785-332-3344 for more information or consult your local veterinarian.

 - What effect does temperature have on drop time?
 Although ambient temperature, hot or cold, can have some effect on the length of time needed for the testicles and scrotum to fall off, for the most part this effect is minimal.
 The band works by shutting off the blood supply to the tissue.
 Heat or cold can only affect to a small degree the amount of blood flow to the area.

 - What effect does very hot weather have on banding?
 Sometimes in very hot weather, the contents of the scrotums putrefy so fast that gaseous pressure builds up, causing the scrotums to swell.
 Therefore, during periods of hot weather, it is beneficial to open the scrotum after placing the band.
-To open the scrotum and relieve pressure, apply the band as directed, then make a slit through the scrotal skin at the bottom of each testicle.
-The slits should be ½” to 1″.
+To open the scrotum and relieve pressure, apply the band as directed, then make a small slit (approx. 1”) near the bottom of each side of the scrotum.